Tucson, Arizona: Northern Tucson

 North Tucson includes the urban neighborhoods of Amphitheater and Flowing Wells.
 Usually considered the area north of Fort Lowell Road, North Tucson includes some of Tucson's primary commercial zones (Tucson Mall and the Oracle Road Corridor).
 Many of the city's most upscale boutiques, restaurants, and art galleries are also on the north side, including St. Philip's Plaza.
-The Plaza is directly adjacent to the historic St. Philip's in the Hills Episcopal Church (built in 1936).
+The plaza is directly adjacent to the historic St. Philip's in the Hills Episcopal Church (built in 1936).

 The north side also is home to the suburban community of Catalina Foothills, in the foothills of the Santa Catalina Mountains just north of the city limits.
 This community includes many of the area's most expensive homes, sometimes multimillion-dollar estates.
 The Foothills area is generally defined as north of River Road, east of Oracle Road and west of Sabino Creek.
 Some of the Tucson area's major resorts are in the Catalina Foothills, including Hacienda Del Sol, Westin La Paloma Resort, Loews Ventana Canyon Resort and Canyon Ranch Resort.
-La Encantada, an upscale outdoor shopping mall, is also in the Foothills.
+La Encantada, an outdoor shopping mall, is also in the Foothills.

 The DeGrazia Gallery of the Sun is near the intersection of Swan Road and Skyline Drive.
 Built by artist Ted DeGrazia starting in 1951, the 10 acre property is listed on the National Register of Historic Places and features an eclectic chapel, an art gallery, and a museum.